castor-software/kth-software-talks/README.md

 #### If the meetup is hosted online

-If you are the host of the Zoom meeting, remmember to start the meeting in advance (e.g., 5 mins before the event starts).
+If you are the host of the Zoom meeting, remember to start the meeting in advance (e.g., 5 mins before the event starts).
 It's also good to add someone as an alternative host, just in case you are not available during the meeting.

 #### If the meetup is hosted on site

 For some meeting rooms (e.g., room 4523 on our floor), external participants need our help to get inside the corridor.
-You can put a poster which contains your contact information at the entry door.
+You can put a card which contains your contact information at the entry door.
 In this way, a participant could make a call to you if he/she arrives too early.
 You could also wait a little bit around the entry before the event starts.

 ## Key Links

 - The main page of the KTH Software Research Meetup: https://www.meetup.com/KTH-Software-Research-Meetup/
 - The folder that contains the logistic files: https://kth.box.com/s/006a543a96viwwbv4y0id85zw1d67xp6 (Permission needed)
   - KTH Software Research Meetup Cover Picture
-  - Poster Template for the Entry of the Floor
+  - Contact Card at the Entry of the Floor
   - Arrows for Pointing the Direction